Ministry to Nepali-Speaking Community

 - Employment: PARA attempts to help refugees become self supporting through job club and other assistance, but that assistance ends after 6 months.
 With our current economy, finding entry level jobs has been a challenge.
 If you know of work opportunities, or if you have the ability to help individuals in their search for employment, we could use your help.

 - Housing: As with employment, assistance is provided for the first 6 months that families are in the US.
-They are initially placed in low income apartment units; many of the Bhutanese live in the Breton/44th/Kalamazoo area.
+They are initially placed in low income apartment units; many of the Nepali-Speaking community lives in the Breton/44th/Kalamazoo area.
 As extended families arrive, there is a desire for them to be together, and for families to be in more stable housing.
 If you have an interest or experience in housing issues (rental, maintenance, real estate) and could assist families in finding good housing situations, there is a need to coordinate this effort and develop a network of resources.

 - We are always in need of toilet paper, size 3 & 4 diapers and feminine hygiene products.